 - Frequently top up bird food and choose feed with a high fat content, like suet fat snax.
-Specially formulated, high energy seed mixes are available as well as specific Robin feed for our winter friends
+Specially formulated, high energy seed mixes are available for our winter friends

 - Put fresh water out daily, as it freezes over easily in winter

 - Put up a nest box for added winter shelter, if you didn’t do so already in autumn